dasch-swiss/dsp-api/docs/02-dsp-ontologies/knora-base.md

 ##### DateValue

 Humanities data includes many different types of dates.
-In Knora, a date has a specified calendar, and is always represented as a period with start and end points (which may be equal), each of which has a precision (`DAY`, `MONTH`, or `YEAR`).
+A date has a specified calendar, and is always represented as a period with start and end points (which may be equal), each of which has a precision (`DAY`, `MONTH`, or `YEAR`).
 For `GREGORIAN` and `JULIAN` calendars, an optional `ERA` indicator term (`BCE`, `CE`, or `BC`, `AD`) can be added to the date, when no era is provided the default era `AD` will be considered.
 Internally, the start and end points